GewelsJI/gewelsji.github.io/_pages/about.md

   <!-- 亮点 -->
   <p>
-    <strong>TL;DR:</strong> We propose a novel full-duplex strategy for video object segmentation, which effectively leverages both forward and backward information to enhance segmentation performance in challenging video scenarios.
+    <strong>TL;DR:</strong> A pioneering work that introduces a full-duplex learning strategy to capture static–dynamic interactions, enabling precise segmentation of moving objects in dynamic scenes.
   </p>

   <p>